 Capitalisation threshold The new, upgrade or renewal value of an asset, below which the project cost is normally expensed and above which it is normally capitalised.

-criteria for the Asset Class or Asset Component.
+Capital expenditure Expenditure on a non-current asset which meets the adopted recognition criteria for the Asset Class or Asset Component.

 Useful life The time period over which an asset is expected to be available for use by

 Council.